Christina Wirihana: Notable works

 The British Museum holds five kete whakairo made by Wirihana in 1993.
 One is described as plaited from undyed kiekie leaf strips in an all-over twilled pattern of horizontal bands of diamonds.
 There is a band of check plaiting at the rim and handles made of braided muka.
 A second is also decorated with a diamond pattern, the third with decorative plaiting bands alternating with bands of twill, with a check weave at base and rim; the fourth has a vertical zigzag pattern known as koeaea, which is a type of whitebait); the fifth has horizontal bands of pattern with openwork.

+The Museum of New Zealand Te Papa Tongarewa holds a whariki (mat) woven by Wirihana and her mother, Matekino Lawless.

 Exhibitions

 Wirihana has exhibited, attended symposia and residencies both nationally and internationally including: